bitr8/leaf-and-learn/README.md

 Then open `http://localhost:8000` in your browser.

+### Debug URL Parameters

+- `?celebrate` - Skip to the perfect score celebration screen for testing

 ## Installing as PWA

 On mobile or desktop, look for the "Install" prompt or use your browser's "Add to Home Screen" / "Install App" option.